Sketch (2018 film)

-Sketch is a 2018 Indian Tamil-language action film written and directed by Vijay Chandar and produced by Moving Frame.
-The film features Vikram and Tamannaah in the leading roles for the first time, with Soori, Jangiri Madhumitha, Baburaj and R. K. Suresh among others portraying supporting roles.
-The film was released on 12 January 2018 to positive reviews and was a commercial success.
+Sketch is a 2018 Indian Tamil-language action thriller film written and directed by Vijay Chandar.
+The film features Vikram and Tamannaah Bhatia in the leading roles for the first time, with Soori, Baburaj and R. K. Suresh among others portraying supporting roles.
+The film was released on 12 January 2018.

 Plot

 Jeeva aka Sketch lives with his uncle Dorai, who used to tow and bring back vehicles for which the monthly EMI had not been paid.
 However, during a fight, he loses his hand, and Sketch is provided with the job, who does his day-to-day job perfectly.
 Dorai's right-hand Ravi wanted to take over the business.
 However, Bhaskar "Boss" Settu agrees with Sketch coming up to the position.

 At a college, Sketch tows a scooter that belonged to Priya, Ammu's friend.
 The next day, he happens to meet her on a bus.
-When some other guy tries to harass her, Sketch bats away his hand, where the bus stops quickly, causing Sketch to bump into Ammu.
+When some other guy tries to harass her, Sketch bats away his hand, when the bus stops quickly, causing Sketch to bump into Ammu.
 She mistakes this as him trying to make advances on her and yells at him, only later does she realise that he was trying to protect her, and she falls for him.